gopal-borusu/Devops-CICD-Project/README.md

       iii) Which events would you like to trigger this webhook? ---> Just the push event

-      iv) chackmark the Active box and click Add Webhook.
+      iv) checkmark the Active box and click Add Webhook.

 ---